 - Second Breakfast.
 As soon as you get up, eat a smallish portion of an easily digestible food.
 My favorites are organic cornflakes with milk, or warmed-up leftover rice with butter and either seaweed sprinkles or nutritional yeast flakes.
-(The B vitamins in nutritional yeast may help with nausea.)
+(B vitamins, found in both nutritional yeast and seaweed, may help with nausea.)

 - Lunch.
 By this point in the day, I’m usually able to eat much the same kind of thing I would when not pregnant, but I have to be careful not to eat too much at once.
 If going out to lunch, bring a container to save leftovers.